 Officials do not believe the cases are related.

 Another female pit bull was found emaciated in a backyard on the 4800 block of North 15th Street.
 The property's resident, who is believed to be the owner, surrendered the dog.
-The dog, Mom Mom, is now being cared for by PSPCA's Shelter Hospital team and is expected to recover.
+The dog, Mom Mom, is in the PSPCA's care and is expected to recover.

 Charges are pending further investigation in all three cases.

-"It is cases like this that remind us that animal cruelty is continuing to happen every day, all day, in our very own backyard, the city of Philadelphia," said Nicole Wilson, Director of Humane Law Enforcement at the Pennsylvania SPCA.
+"It is cases like this that remind us that animal cruelty is continuing to happen every day, all day, in our very own backyard, the city of Philadelphia," said Nicole Wilson, the PSPCA's director of humane law enforcement.

 "These particular acts of cruelty did not happen overnight, they happened over the course of weeks, and months, while these animals suffered.
 Our team is working to ensure that not only do these animals receive justice, but that we set a precedent that this abuse will not be tolerated."